 QoS class maps

-1.Only one connection to vCenter Server is permitted at a time.
+1.Only one connection to vCenter server is permitted at a time.

-2.When you upgrade from an earlier version of the Cisco Nexus 1000V software to the current version of Cisco Nexus 1000V software, the maximum vEth ports are displays as 216.
+2.When you upgrade from an earlier version of the Cisco Nexus 1000V software to the current version of Cisco Nexus 1000V software, the maximum vEth ports are displayed as 216.
 To get the current supported vEth limit, remove the host from the DVS and add the host again.

 3.This number can be exceeded if VEM has available memory.